DennisRippinger/fakegen/README.md

 ````

 Fakegen will create an implementation at runtime with the fields `name`, `birthday` and `registered` and the according getter.
-Currently the approach only detects `get` and `is` prefixes.
+Currently, the approach only detects `get` and `is` prefixes.
 Methods other than that will be implemented by throwing an Exception.
-Currently this feature is experimental and I'm happy for feedback on this approach.

 ## Testing Support
-As mentioned above, Fakegen might find a set of parameters which will fail the test.
+As mentioned above could Fakegen find a set of parameters which will fail the test.
-To have the test repeatable one can provide the TestDataFiller a seed for the random class.
+These generated values are depended on the used seed, of Fakegen which is different with every execution.
-To print the used random seed in a failure one can use the JUnit libs:
+The JUnit Libs help to print the currently used seed for the failing test to STOUT.
+This seed can then be facilitated to the constructors the TestDataFiller to replay the failed scenario.

 ### JUnit 4